aviggiano/circom-mutator/README.md

 # Usage

-Run directly through the command line to see the mutants or install it into your project and use the API on your tests.
+Install it into your project and use the API on your tests.

 ```
-# command line
-npx circom-mutator <files>

-# test setup
 npm install --dev circom-mutator
 # or
 yarn add -D circom-mutator